abulka/pipfix/doco/musings.md

 `pipfix.js --visualise`

-## This tool runs in node.
-Why?

-Two reasons:

-1. I didn't want to run python when trying to report on python and pip - let's get an outsider's point of view
-2. I will probably turn this into an electron web app which will allow a nice UI way to display all the information.
-election uses nodejs / javascript technology.

 # Running tests and debugging

 The Node Inspector npm package is a debugger interface for Node.js but is deprecated, instead we now use the built in